Jeffer-Hernandez/cisc_3142/Lab5/lab5.md

 > Given the variable definitions in this section, explain what conversions take place in the following expressions:

 (a) if (fval)
+    No conversion

 (b) dval = fval + ival;
+    `float` value and `integer` value promoted to `decimal` value

 (c) dval + ival * cval;
+    `char` value converted to `integer` when multiplied with ival, then this new integer is promoted to `decimal` value when summed with dval